Skip to content

 • ENERGY STAR Cold Climate = tested at 5 degrees F, must maintain 70% capacity.
 Good baseline, not a guarantee.

-• NEEP ccASHP list = more rigorous, 35,000+ products searchable at ashp.neep.org
+• NEEP ccASHP list is more rigorous: 35,000+ products with COP requirements.
+Search at ashp.neep.org.

 The Cold Climate Label Problem